usdot-jpo-ode/jpo-cvmanager/README.md

 **Ongoing Efforts**
 This feature is under active development.
 This is a joint effort involving combining the features of the existing CIMMS conflictvisualizer tools with the CVManager components, to enable connected vehicle and intersection analysis in one application.

 One of the major features which is under active development is the combined CVManager - ConflictVisualizer API.
-This can currently be found under the services/intersection-api folder, which
+This can currently be found under the services/intersection-api folder.

+#### Github Token

+A GitHub token is required to pull artifacts from GitHub repositories.
+This is required to obtain the jpo-ode jars and must be done before attempting to build this repository.

+1. Log into GitHub.
+2. Navigate to Settings -> Developer settings -> Personal access tokens.
+3. Click "New personal access token (classic)".
+   1. As of now, GitHub does not support Fine-grained tokens for obtaining packages.
+4. Provide the name "jpo_conflictmonitor"
+5. Set an expiration date
+6. Select the read:packages scope.
+7. Click "Generate token" and copy the token.
+8. Set this token as the MAVEN_GITHUB_TOKEN environment variable in the .env file (root and ./services/intersection-api/.env)

+This command will create all of the CVManager containers as well a the intersection-specific containers.
+Now, intersection-specific data will be available through the CVManager webapp.

 #### Local Development

 Ease of local development has been a major consideration in the integration of intersection data into the CVManager application.
 Through the use of public docker images and sample datasets, this process is relatively simple.
 The services required to show intersection data on the CVManager webapp are:

 - kafka
-  - Base kafka image used to supply required topics to the conflictvisualizer api
+  - Base kafka image used to supply required topics to the intersection api
 - kafka_init
-  - Kafka topic creation image, to create required topics for the conflictvisualizer api
+  - Kafka topic creation image, to create required topics for the intersection api
 - MongoDB
-  - Base MongoDB image, with sample data, used to supply data to the conflictvisualizer api
+  - Base MongoDB image, with sample data, used to supply data to the intersection api

-**ConflictVisualizer API Submodules**
+**Intersection API Submodules**
-The ConflictVisualizer API uses submodules to reference the ConflictMonitor, ODE, and other services.
+The Intersection API uses submodules to reference the ConflictMonitor, ODE, and other services.
 These submodules need to be initialized and updated before the API can be built and run locally.
 Run the following command to initialize the submodules:

 ```sh
 git submodule update --init --recursive